Can You Buy Property in New York With Good Credit and No Money Down?

 Many sellers already have debts they want paid off, but they don't want to lose their money doing it.

-If you are willing to take out a bigger sum of money, you might be able to lower or get rid of a down payment by being willing to assume their debt at the end of the transaction.
+If you are willing to take out a more significant sum of money, you might be able to lower or get rid of a down payment by being willing to assume their debt at the end of the transaction.

 It's a long shot, but it works.

-There are certain opportunities that allow buyers to get homes for no money down that are given to us by good ol’ Uncle Sam.
+Specific opportunities allow buyers to get homes for no money given to us by good ol' Uncle Sam.
 Here are some you might want to take a look at...

 USDA Loans

-These loans are offered at 0% money down, but you have to live in the country.
+These loans are offered at 0% money down, but you must live in the country.

 Thankfully, a low insurance rate and way lower costs than what you'd find in New York City will be perks to look forward to.